 First, they need to prepare themselves professionally and psychologically with some of the key points necessary for every successful software testers in the IT industry.
 This will be treated as “Inputs” for a tester before starting to write test cases.
 Continue reading →

-In this tutorial, you will learn what is Defect Severity and Priority, How to set it and Defect Triage process with many examples to understand the concept clearly.
+In this tutorial, you will learn what is Defect Severity and Priority in testing, how to set defect priority and severity levels with examples to understand the concept clearly.

 We will also cover in detail on how to classify the defects under different buckets and their relevance in defect life cycle.
 We will also cover the crucial role of the classification with the live set of examples.
 Continue reading →